charlottebachwork-studio/data-analytics-portfolio/sql/retail_analysis/README.md

 - Total revenue generated was approximately £10,666,684.54.
 - Revenue is heavily concentrated among a small number of products.
 - Several transactions contain missing customer IDs (135,080), which would require further cleaning for customer-level analysis.
+- The monthly revenue changes seasonally, with higher rates towards the end of the year, likely leading up to the Christmas period.
+- This time-based aggregation enable trend analysis, allowing for forecasting and planning.

 ## Notes
 - Negative quantities were excluded from the revenue calculations.